FL4AU/FL4AU/index.md

 {% include figure.html img="About-WA-resized.jpg" alt="intro image here" caption="FL4AU workshop" width="75%" %}

-The first workshop FL4AU on [The 35th Australasian Joint Conference on Aritificial Intelligence](https://ajcai2022.org/){:target="_blank"}, Perth, Dec 2022.
+The first workshop FL4AU on [The 35th Australasian Joint Conference on Aritificial Intelligence](https://ajcai2022.org/){:target="_blank"}, Perth, Dec 2022 (5 - 9 Dec 2022).
+The workshop will be held at 9 Dec 2022 in a hybrid mode.

 #### Introduction